kyledowling2023/A03/README.md

 # A03
 IS A03 Assignment

+In order to understand git, we must first understand the basic functions and definitions of it.

 Git Definitions

 GIT--a form of supply chain management software and a distributed system that allows collaboration on code without the need for a network connection